 Crack cocaine is an illicit stimulant that has been a primary target of the war on drugs since the late 70s.
-Crack’s relatively low cost and widespread availability mean that many people who try it become addicted.
+Crack’s relatively lower cost at $65 per gram and wider availability, especially in relation to pure cocaine, mean that many people who try it become addicted.

-• Many users will buy crack in individual doses, known as hits, which are significantly cheaper than weight amounts, often as little as $15.
+- Crack cocaine, which is composed only of a portion of cocaine along with cutting agents (typically baking soda or ammonia), is cheaper at $65 per gram compared to pure cocaine at $120-200.
+Many users will buy crack in individual doses, known as hits, which are significantly cheaper than weight amounts, often as little as $15 per hit.

-• When a substance such as crack becomes a target for law officials, drug manufacturers will tend to limit production in order to avoid getting caught, which may rise the cost.
+- When a substance such as crack becomes a target for law officials, drug manufacturers will tend to limit production to avoid getting caught, which may raise the cost.

 What is the street price of crack?